MarkBind/markbind/docs/userGuide/addingNavigationButtons.md

 <div class="lead" id="overview">

-Navigation buttons can **greatly help your visitors of your website browse through your contents with ease**.
+Navigation buttons can **greatly help your website visitors browse through your content with ease**.
 </div>

 ## Adding the required file and folder